AsposeShowcase/QR_Code_Generator_by_Aspose.BarCode_for_Java/README.md

 ![aspose-showcase-qrcodegen-generation-steps]

 # Export/Save Generated QR Code
-The following formats are supported for export generated QR Code by the application.
+You can export the generated QR Code into any of the following formats.
 - PNG
 - JPEG
 - GIF